aiven/devportal/docs/products/flink/howto/pg-cdc-connector.rst

 * ``Decoding plugin name``: The decoding plugin name to use for capturing the changes.
 For PostgreSQL CDC, set it as ``pgoutput``.

 .. important::
-    To create a PostgreSQL CDC source connector in Aiven for Apache Flink with Aiven for PostgreSQL using the pgoutput plugin, you need to have superuser priviledges.
+    To create a PostgreSQL CDC source connector in Aiven for Apache Flink with Aiven for PostgreSQL using the pgoutput plugin, you need to have superuser privileges.
 For more information, see :ref:`Troubleshooting`.

 Configure the PostgreSQL CDC connector